Sources Food Hub

 The Hub enables food businesses, farms and residents to rescue unsaleable food and redirect it to address community food insecurity while also reducing the significant greenhouse gas emissions otherwise caused by food waste.

-With funding from the Walmart Foundation and United Way of the Lower Mainland, the Hub coordinates four projects:
+With funding from the Walmart Foundation and United Way of the Lower Mainland, the Hub coordinates three projects:

 - Rescuing food from processors and retailers to redistribute to organizations serving marginalized families and individuals in Surrey

 - Organizing volunteers to harvest and redistribute fruit and produce from farms and backyards, also known as gleaning

 - Offering food waste education to the public and to members of the food business community